 With surveys showing around nine million dogs in the United Kingdom and nearly eight million cats, it makes sense to install a burglar alarm system that won't go off every time the family pet jumps on the sofa.

-Home alarm security installers with years of experience how that, even with the latest scientific advances, this is not an exact science.
+Home alarm security installers with years of experience show that, even with the latest scientific advances, this is not an exact science.

 Professionals may advise on home security systems that rely on door and window contacts to trigger burglar alarms.

-No home alarm system is completely fool proof but with professional advice on detection systems and their installation.
+No home alarm system is entirely foolproof but with professional advice on detection systems and their installation.